ironbar/hungry_geese/reports/04_Modeling.md

 I should automate the process of creating this ensemble agent because otherwise it will be very cumbersome to copy the weights of all the models by hand.

+I have made submissions with 45 models and they do not get better results than simply rhaegar agent.

+#### Score a basket

+I have seen two times (with rhaegar and icedragon) that for 3 submissions one gets very lucky and reaches around 1075 elo score while the others remain around 1000.

+This is probably due to small number of evaluations.
+Once now I simply have to make multiple submissions for each agent to see where the lucky one can get.
+It is very likely that the other people in the challenge is already seeing the same behaviour.

 ### Results

 I have been able to train an agent WallBreaker over 1500 at the first experiment, a clear sign that